wazuh/wazuh-documentation/source/user-manual/manager/manual_backup_restore.rst

 Manual restore process
 ----------------------

-The first step is to turn of Wazuh manager:
+The first step is to turn off Wazuh manager:

   a.
 For Systemd: